Vineyard Property Management

 However, people with disabilities who use service animals are an exception to the type of security deposits known as pet deposits.
 That’s because disability is a protected characteristic under the Fair Housing Act.

 This act requires landlords to provide an equal opportunity to tenants who use service animals or emotional support animals.
-A landlord can't charge them a pet deposit as a service animal is not a pet.
+A landlord is unable to charge them a pet deposit as a service animal is not a pet.

 Georgia requires each landlord to store their tenants’ security deposits in a certain manner.
 Specifically, you have two options in this regard.